FOCUS-Oreo-maker, Nestle, Pepsi face pressure from European employees over Russia

 By Jessica DiNapoli and Richa Naidu

-NEW YORK/LONDON, April 14 (Reuters) - Oreo-maker Mondelez MDLZ.O, Nestle NESN.S and PepsiCo PEP.O face staff defections in Ukraine and pushback from workers in eastern Europe angered by the companies' decisions to maintain some business in Russia, according to internal corporate communications reviewed by Reuters and interviews with six workers.
+NEW YORK/LONDON, April 14 (Reuters) - Oreo-maker Mondelez MDLZ.O, Nestle NESN.S and PepsiCo PEP.O face pushback from workers in Ukraine and eastern Europe angered by the companies' decisions to maintain some business in Russia, according to internal corporate communications reviewed by Reuters and interviews with six workers.

 The emerging employee activism comes on top of Ukraine's repeated appeals to Western companies to go beyond current sanctions and cut all commercial ties with Russia, with the mayor of Kviv calling such payments to Moscow "bloody money".

-To be sure, the employees speaking out, or resigning, over the companies' response to Russia's invasion are mainly based in Ukraine, Poland or Eastern Europe and are a small fraction of the hundreds of thousands of workers the food makers employ.
+To be sure, the employees speaking out, or even resigning in some cases, over the companies' response to Russia's invasion are mainly based in Ukraine, Poland or Eastern Europe and are a small fraction of the hundreds of thousands of workers the food makers employ.

 An internal memo seen by Reuters shows Nestle has seen an unspecified number of Ukraine employees quit and others bullied on social media for remaining with a company doing business with Russia.